Ghana Heritage Tour

 Elmina

-We visit the Kakum National Park to experience a walk across the Canopy walk way.
+In the morning, we will visit the Kakum National Park to experience a walk along the longest and

 Day 7